Back to what we treat

 There are too many to list, but stress, depression and other mental health problems are typical.

-The two main approaches to help people with suicidal thoughts are talking therapy and medication.
+The two main approaches to help people with suicidal thoughts are talk therapy and medication.

 Medicines do not specifically treat suicidal thoughts but can help with the underlying issues a person may be suffering from, which lead to thoughts of suicide.
-A GP will discuss these medications.
+A GP will discuss these medications with you.
 It is important to remember that sometimes the medicines themselves, whether they be antidepressants, antipsychotics or mood stabilisers, can have the side effect of making suicidal thoughts stronger in the short term.

 If you or someone you know is at immediate risk of harm, please call 999.